 Restrictive Covenant Modifications

 Despite current federal and state laws, some subdivisions throughout the nation, state, and County of Marin that were developed prior to the passage of fair housing laws have covenants on record that contain restrictions that were outlawed by 1960s legislation.
 Even though the restrictions are now illegal and unenforceable, any person who has an ownership interest in real property that is subject to racially or otherwise unlawfully restrictive covenants has the right to record a Restrictive Covenant Modification.
 The process is outlined in Government Code Section 12956.2.

 How do I find a copy of my Covenants, Conditions, and Restrictions (CC & Rs)?

 If you cannot find a reference for CC & Rs mentioned in your title report, you may review the legal description for your property to locate a reference to a recorded map, which may provide you with a recording reference for CC & Rs.

 What can I do if I discover I have racially, or otherwise unlawful restrictions recorded on my property?

-You can find recording requirements prescribed by the California Recorders’ Association, here.
+Our office supplies the recording requirements prescribed by the California Recorders’ Association.
 You will note that requirements include attaching a full copy of the restrictions with the unlawful verbiage stricken.
 In addition, the submitter (property owner) must sign the document in front of a notary public.
 The completed document may be submitted to the Recorder’s office, who will refer the document to Marin County Counsel staff for approval prior to recording.
 After approval by County Counsel, the document will be recorded for no fee and returned to the submitter within a few weeks.

 What can I do if I have more questions about the process?